2nd Year

 EECS 2311: Software Development Project

 You will be put into a group throughout the semester of this course, developing a software project mostly in Java and the stuff you learned from EECS 2030.
 Make sure you find a group that is willing to do above the minimum.
 I also recommend learning, most importantly, Git and Github, along with databases with SQL before taking this course, don't wait until the class covers them (I made this mistake).
+It also covers common and important SWE practices in the industry like testing, code reviews, user stories, agile software development, etc.

 ENG 2003: Effective Engineering Communication